NTIG-Uppsala/Fjellporten/_dev_info/how_to_switch_between_databases.md

 ## How To Actually Switch

+1. Copy config.example.js
-1. Go to config.js
+2. Rename to config.js
-2. Paste API Key and URL in their respective areas
+3. Paste API Key and URL in their respective areas

 ---
 [Go back to README](../README.md)